Executive Peer Global Events

 • Recommendations for the power utility and energy sector.

-Speaker: Brent Wanner.
+Inv.
+Speaker / Advisory Board Member: Brent Wanner.
 Head of the Power Sector Unit for the World Energy Outlook (WEO).
 International Energy Agency (IEA)

 Power Europe Congress KEYNOTE SESSIONs